 “Cops killed my dog, an’ it jist makes me so sad.
 Had to sing ta let it all out.”

 Vic looked at me sharply, “Ya said cops killed yer dog?”

 “Yeah.
 Well, ‘twas my fault.
-Max was protecting my friends and the cops shot ‘im.”
+Max was protecting my friends.
+The cops shot ‘im.”

 “Max?”
 Vic looked quickly at me.
 “The dog killed at the Skynyrd show last Spring?”